Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 And he was furious.

-But this headline.
+But this is this headline.

-My brother in Christ, the Tory Party are the anti-British left.
+My brother in Christ, the Tory Party are the anti British left.

-You can always say that, but he still believes in this piece that they are slightly better than the leftist coalition we'll get.
+But he still believes in this piece that they are slightly better than the leftist coalition we'll get.

-So he says, so his whole premise is: what if Nigel Farage manages to destroy the Tory Party, but cannot replace it with anything better?
+So he says, so his whole premise is what if Nigel Farage manages to destroy the Tory Party but cannot replace it with anything better?

 And that's the quite interesting, slightly different angle.

-And he quotes Henry Hill, who if we have time, I'll get into later, who wrote a very interesting piece about that in the critic.
+And he quotes Henry Hill, who if we have time I'll get into later, who wrote a very interesting piece about that in The Critic.

 So he does acknowledge that.